rkdarst/midictl/README.md

 ## Architecture and configuration

-The main entry point is `listen`, which parses arguments, opens the device, listens to
+The main entry point is `listen`, which parses arguments, opens the device, listens to the MIDI device, and dispatches each event to the `handle` function.

-The main event loop listens for MIDI events coming in.
-For each events, it searches the `DISPATCHERS` list, which is pairs of (dispatch_selector, callback_function).
+The `handle` function, for each event, it searches the `DISPATCHERS` list, which is pairs of (dispatch_selector, callback_function).
 Any row which matches the dispatch_selector is called as `callback_function(msg)`, where `msg` is the MIDI event from the mido library.
 Functions can do whatever.

-The namedtuple class `Dispatch` is the dispatch selector, which has properties `type`, `channel`, `note`, `control` which match with MIDI events.
+The namedtuple class `Dispatch` is the dispatch selector, which has properties to select on midi events, for example "type" is `t`, "channel" is `ch`, "note" is `n`, and so on.
 All given selectors must match (AND).
 To implement an OR, one usually adds multiple similar selectors to `DISPATCHERS`.

 For an example configuration, see `config.py`